Battle of Grumentum

 The Battle of Grumentum was fought in 207 BC between Romans led by Gaius Claudius Nero, and a part of Hannibal's Carthaginian army.
-The battle was a minor Roman victory, and Nero marched north where he defeated and killed Hannibal's brother Hasdrubal at Metaurus.
+The battle was a minor engagement that Roman sources inflated as a major success.
+According to Livy, the Romans killed 8,000 Carthaginians and took 700 prisoners for the cost of 500 dead Romans.
+The Carthaginian loss figures for dead and prisoners appear suspiciously out of proportion to each other.
+Just north of the battlefield the next day, an irregular clash occurred where allegedly another 2,000 Carthaginians were killed.
+Afterwards, Nero marched north, where he defeated and killed Hannibal's brother Hasdrubal at Metaurus.
 The battle is described by Livy at 27.41-42.